meyer-pidiache/meyer-pidiache.github.io/_posts/2023-03-11-low-battery-mate.md

 ## Introduction

-Do you have problems with low battery alerts?
-With this script you can create a custom low battery alert, with a few steps you can do it so, let's start.
+Having problems with low battery alerts?
+With this script you can create a custom low battery alert, with a few simple steps you can do it, so let's get started.

 ## Preview

-To see a preview of this custom alert excute:
+To see a preview of this custom alert, run:

 ```shell
 notify-send --urgency=critical \